ppgee/cocos-pnp/packages/playable-adapter-core/README.md

 };
 ```

-### JsZip
+### Pako

-You can configure the use of JSZip in your application according to your requirements
+You can configure the use of Pako in your application according to your requirements

 ```typescript
 let config = {